Updated by Bobby

 Below is a quick look at the home pages for each program, both of which contain an informational to link and a predictable call to action.

 Fender Play is now cheaper, though doesn't come even remotely close to matching the amount or scope of content that Guitar Tricks provides.
-It's also worth noting that Guitar Tricks often runs promotional offers that drops their yearly price to $99, which is closer to the yearly Fender Play price of $89.
+It's also worth noting that Guitar Tricks often runs promotional offers that drops their yearly price to $99.

 One of my primary complaints with Fender Play is that it was overpriced for the amount of content you get.
 They've improved on that by slashing the price, so I want to give credit where credit is due.